Bauxite: Vietnam

 In early 2009, the Vietnamese Government proposed a plan to mine remote regions of the central highlands.
 This proposal was highly controversial and sparked a nationwide debate and the most significant domestic conflict since the Vietnam War.
-Government scientists, journalists, religious leaders, retired high level state officials, and General Võ Nguyên Giáp, the military leader of anti-colonial revolution, were among the many people across Vietnamese society who opposed the governments plans.
+Government scientists, journalists, religious leaders, retired high level state officials, and General Võ Nguyên Giáp, the military leader of Vietnam's anti-colonial revolution, were among the many people across Vietnamese society who opposed the government's plans.
 In an attempt to stop the spread of information across the globe, the government banned domestic reporters from reporting on bauxite mining.
 However, reporters turned to Vietnamese language websites and blogs where the reporting and discussion continued.

 On April 12, 2009, several well-respected Vietnamese scholars started a petition against the mining of bauxite that was signed by 135 accomplished and well known "Intellectuals".
 This petition helped unite the scattered anti-bauxite movement into a unified opposition against the state.
 These acts of governmental defiance were met with repressive state actions.
 Many domestic online reporters were arrested, and legislative action was taken to repress scientific research.